 The retention phase is a critical part of your orthodontic treatment!

-As your braces, Invisalign or Spark treatment is coming to an end, we’ll tell you everything you need to know about how to wear your retainer and how to clean retainers when you visit us at one of our locations in South Carolina!
+As your braces, Invisalign or Spark treatment is coming to an end, we’ll tell you everything you need to know about how to wear and care for your retainers, and we’ll discuss our Smile Protection Plan that covers you with unlimited clear retainers for the next 10 years!

 Retainers after braces or clear aligner treatment solidify the hard work you put into your treatment process.
 They support your new smile and hold your teeth in their final position to prevent them from shifting and reverting to their original position.